pounard/goat-mapper/README.md

    that populate an internal array over first iteration maybe, to keep them fully lazy),

- - [ ] allow custom repositories to be used instead of the default one.
+ - [ ] allow custom repositories to be used instead of the default one,

+ - [ ] write a basic symfony bundle.

 Priority 2, industrialisation: